Galant Schemata: Sol-Fa-Mi

+Closing Schemata

 Prinner

 Gjerdingen describes the Prinner as a "riposte" to an opening schema.
 A Prinner melody features some form of stepwise descent from scale degree 6 to scale degree 3, and the bassline features stepwise descent from scale degree 4 to scale degree 1.
 A variant of this schema exists with an optional extension in the third event with scale degree 5 in the bass to strengthen the finality of the musical phrase.

+Modulating Prinners

 Composers in the galant period also favored the Prinner as a useful way to modulate from a key to its dominant.
 Prinners used in this manner are distinguished as modulating Prinners.

 Fonte

 The Fonte features four events in two groups of two, or "dyads".
 The first group is a pair of harmonies in a minor key, and the second group is in a major key.
 Composers used the Fonte to briefly deviate from the main key of a piece, essentially tonicizing the supertonic of the main key in the first group of events and following it with cadential action in the main key in the second group.
 The Fonte melody typically features two recognizable sets, corresponding to the two groups of events.
 The second melodic set in a Fonte is a step lower than the first set.
 A concept related to the Fonte is the descending fifth sequence.